1st Midlothian Artillery Volunteers: 129th (Lowland) Field Regiment

-Shortly after the outbreak of war, 15th (Scottish) Division moved to training areas in the Scottish Borders, the artillery going to Selkirk and Jedburgh.
+Shortly after the outbreak of war, the 15th (Scottish) Infantry Division moved to training areas in the Scottish Borders, the artillery going to Selkirk and Jedburgh.
 After three months it went into winter quarters that were chosen for tactical considerations, with 44th Lowland Brigade and 129th Fd Rgt disposed across the River Forth.
 It returned to the Borders for training in April 1940, with 129th Fd Rgt at Selkirk near 44th (L) Bde at Galashiels.
 However, the division had to make room for units returning from the Norwegian Campaign, so it moved south to Wiltshire and then after the German invasion of France and the Low Countries in May 1940 it moved into defensive positions in Essex, which it was holding when the BF was evacuated from Dunkirk.
-To cover over 40 mi of coastline the division's three field regiments each had an average of only eight 18-pounders of World War I vintage.
+To cover over 40 mi of coastline the division's three field regiments each had an average of only eight 18-pounders of First World War-era vintage.

 As the threat of invasion receded, the division was able to concentrate on mobile training in 1941.
 129th Field Rgt formed its third battery, 493 Fd Bty, on 1 March 1941 when the regiment was stationed at Great Baddow in Essex.
 In September the field regiments finally got their full complement of 25-pounders.
 However, in November the division was placed on a lower establishment and became purely a mobile coastal defence formation in Northumberland, with 44th (L) Bde and 129th Fd Rgt around Wooler.
 It was used to supply drafts and complete units for service overseas.
 129th (Lowland) Field Rgt was authorised to use its parent's 'Lowland' subtitle on 17 February 1942.
 It left the division and came under WO Control in May 1942, and embarked in June for the Far East with 311, 312 and 493 Fd Btys.